ashutoshmjain/gita/src/thought.md

 ----

-Narratives are the storage of information expressed in fashion that captures human attention.
-Think of them as a battery for information storage.
-The way a battery stores electrical energy between a cathode and an anode, a narrative thrives between a hero and a villain.
-Morality aside - both are equally important to make the narrative worth reading.
-A good narrative does as much justice to a villain as to a hero - to make sure information reaches both sides of the aisle.
-As a matter of fact, the hero and a villain are two sides of the same coin.

-Narratives expand human access to information.
-Since `Bramh` is defined as the entirety of information, narratives expand our access to `Bramh`.
-Think of `Bramh` as all the relationship we have with rest of the beings - animate or inanimate.
-Information is stored in these relationships.
-We can form relationships with the characters of a narrative - real or fictional.
-In essence, the information is not stored per se in the text, it is stored in the neural connections we form with the characters of the narrative.
-If characters of the narrative are persistent in our mind - we can store persistent information.
-Most persistent information is deemed as history.
+A story works where a text book fails.

+The reason is a narrative replicates `Bramh`.
+The entirety of information in `Bramh` is held with in the interrelationships of manifested entities.
+A woman is someone's mother , a sister and a wife and hundreds of more relationships she has with animate and inanimate.
+While a text book condenses the ideas, a narrative spreads the information amongst its characters.
+It invites us to recreate those characters as virtual entities in our minds to lock the information in our virtual relationships with them.
+In essence, a good narrative is virtual expansion of `Bramh`

+And no wonder a narrative is only as good as the characters it builds and how many of them. `Mahabharata` - being history - developed thousands of characters to hold the information in a mesh of smaller stories.

-Narratives thus permit utility as well as the historical access.
-Starting with `Mahabharata` , this idea percolated quickly beyond races, geographies and cultures.
+This idea percolated quickly beyond races, geographies and cultures.
 Narratives would navigate human communities, and multi-generational endeavours.
 All future ideologies (religions or faculties of science) must be built on a rock solid treatise - Gita , Bible, Quran, Physica, Principia, Relativity - and hundreds of more.
-Narratives would lead to human subspecies - monks, doctors, engineers , builders, metallurgists and thousands of more - to thrive and strive in a skills oriented metaverse we know as our real world.
-An immense expanse of transactions amongst them  would be underpinned on an asynchronous multilateral value-exchange system based on `Vikarma` - the proof of work.
+Narratives would lead to human subspecies - monks, doctors, engineers , builders, metallurgists and thousands of more - to thrive and strive in a skills oriented metaverse we know as the world of humans.

+There is one narrative that is common across all the skills - that of value exchange. `Bhagvad Gita` described that model in its simplest form - based on `Vikarma` - the proof of work.

 <div style="padding-left:40px;font-size:0.9em;">